Nesraik/IndoJuni-Chatbot/README.md

 # CHATBOT
-A bot for assisting INDOJUNI customer
+A bot for assisting INDOJUNI customer.
+This version of chatbot uses the latest kimi-instruct

 ## Tools
 ### Implemented